How to Manage 2022 Bye Weeks in Your Fantasy Football League

 3. Does your bye week management strategy differ depending on the type of league you’re playing in (i.e. redraft, dynasty, best ball)?

 Brandon Niles: Definitely.
 Best ball lineups I try to be really cognizant of bye weeks, especially at the QB and TE positions.
 The RB and WR positions, I still want value, but I’ll keep a watchful eye on it.
-I currently have a lot of Week 7 exposure in my best ball lineups, with Stefon Diggs and CeeDee Lamb both on several rosters, so I try to compensate for it with my WR3 and WR4, if possible.
+If I have a lot of a specific bye week exposure in my best ball lineups, I try to compensate for it deeper on my roste, if possible.
 In redraft leagues, I pay attention at QB and TE, but that’s it.
 I pay zero attention to bye weeks when drafting for dynasty.

 Jeff Hicks: It can for sure.
 Best ball allows me to stack offenses and make sure not to stack two offenses on the same bye week.
 Redraft is talent over bye week 100% of the time unless I'm about to add a third player at the same position as two others with the same bye week.
 I don't play Dynasty, but I can't imagine I'd change my strategy at the thought of passing on talent in a rookie draft.